evil-fih/JustEnoughInputs-JEI/README.md

 - Right Meta
 - Function Keys (F1, F2, etc.)

-### Misc.
-Keyboard Data
+**Misc.
+Keyboard Data**
 - Detect currently pressed keys using keyboard codes
 - Get the last key pressed
 - Get the physical key code of the last key pressed

----

-## Mouse

-### Mouse Buttons
+### Mouse

+**Mouse Buttons**
+JEI can detect:
+- Left Mouse Button
+- Right Mouse Button
-JEI can detect Left, Right and Middle Mouse Button
+- Middle Mouse Button

-### Misc.
-Mouse Data
+**Misc.
+Mouse Data**
+Includes things like:

-Includes stuff like change in mouse movement, scroll wheel movement and last mouse button
+- Change in mouse movement

----
+- Scroll wheel movement
+- Last mouse button pressed

-# What is JEI used for and why did I suffer through a JS course to do this?
+## What is JEI used for and why did I suffer through a JS course to do this?

-Both Scratch and Turbowarp doesn't have any "special keys detection" block so I just made an extension for this.
+Both Scratch and TurboWarp don't have any "special key detection" blocks, so I made an extension for it.

+You can make stuff like:
+- Custom keybinds for games
-You can make stuff like custom keybinds for a game or a fully functional computer (NOT TESTED YET)
+- A fully functional computer (NOT TESTED YET)

 Also because I was bored.

----

-# Requirements
+## Requirements

-JEI needs to be run **UNSANDBOXED!!** Unsandboxed allows the extension to listen to browser stuff.
-Without unsandboxed mode the extension will break.
+JEI needs to be run **UNSANDBOXED!!**

+Unsandboxed mode allows the extension to listen to browser input events.
+So without unsandboxed mode, it will break!!!
----

-# Installation
+## Installation

-Currently Turbowarp restricts URL-load to sandboxed mode (for security purposes) so you need to download JustEnoughInputs.js and load in with unsandboxed mode (don't worry I tested the code)
+Currently TurboWarp restricts URL-loaded extensions to sandboxed mode (for security reasons) so you need to download `JustEnoughInputs.js` and load it with unsandboxed mode.

+(Don't worry, I tested the code.)

-# Credits
+## Credits

-Created by **evil-fih** on Github (**darcknd** on Scratch)
+Created by evil-fih on GitHub

----
+(darcknd on Scratch)

-# License
+## License

 This project is licensed under the MIT License.

-See `LICENSE` for details.
+See LICENSE for details.

 Thanks for using this extension!